claire-np/student-success-prediction/README.md

 - `motivation_score < 3.2` or `> 4.7` → highest variability
 - `engagement_ratio < 20` or `> 150` → shallow vs inefficient
 - `predicted_grade < 70` → reliable early risk indicator

+(Based on percentile-capped values to reduce extreme outliers.)

 > **Figure 1.
 Random Forest Feature Importance**
 > This plot highlights the strongest early indicators of student performance — with discussion activity (`n`) standing out as the dominant predictor.